jblaine/solarized-and-modern-putty/README.md

 Contributing
 ============
 All pull requests that address _common_ settings _most anyone_ would want will be strongly considered.
+If you simply disagree with the settings above, then just make your changes on your side.

 [solarized]: https://github.com/altercation/solarized "Solarized - Precision colors for machines and people"
 [arabesque]: http://blog.sanctum.geek.nz/putty-configuration/ "Tom Ryder (arabesque) - PuTTY Configuration"